Ramnagar Fort, Udhampur

-Architectural designs
+Architectural design

 The ancient fort is square with polygonal bastions to support its four corners.
 The fortifications wall and the bastions rise to three storeys and are crowned with battlements and merinos.
 Around the central courtyard inside Ramnagar Fort, there are cells and vaulted chambers where cannonballs are stored.
 There are images of Ganesa, Durga, and Hanuman in the gateway.
 The fort is surrounded by a moat and access to it is gained through a narrow bridge on the southeastern side.